networkop/tkng/content/dns/_index.md

 | ExternalName | CNAME pointing to the value of `spec.externalName` |

 {{% notice note %}}
-Pods also have a corresponding A/AAAA record; see the [official docs](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pods) for more details.
+Some Services have additional SRV and PTR records and Pods also have a corresponding A/AAAA record; see the [official docs](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) for more details.
 {{% /notice %}}

 Historically, there had been two implementations of this DNS spec -- one based on `dnsmasq` and another one based on `CoreDNS`, the latter had become the [default option](https://kubernetes.io/blog/2018/07/10/coredns-ga-for-kubernetes-cluster-dns/) for kubeadm since Kubernetes 1.11.

-## Service Discovery -- Server side
+## Service Discovery -- Server-side

 CoreDNS implements the Kubernetes DNS spec in a [dedicated plugin](https://coredns.io/plugins/kubernetes/) that gets compiled into a static binary and deployed in a Kubernetes cluster as a Deployment and exposed as a ClusterIP service.
-This means that all communications with the DNS service inside a cluster are subject to the same network forwarding rules used by normal Pods and set up by the [CNI](/cni/) and [Services](/services/) plugins.
+This means that all communications with the DNS service inside a cluster are subject to the same network forwarding rules used and limitations experienced by normal Pods and set up by the [CNI](/cni/) and [Services](/services/) plugins.

 Since DNS speed and stability are considered [crucial](https://isitdns.com/) in any network-based communication, CoreDNS implementation is [highly optimised](https://github.com/coredns/deployment/blob/master/kubernetes/Scaling_CoreDNS.md) to minimise memory consumption and maximise query processing rate.
 In order to achieve that, CoreDNS stores only the [relevant parts](https://github.com/coredns/coredns/blob/a644eb4472ab61cdef8405b4e42bc9892f2e9295/plugin/kubernetes/object/service.go#L33) of [Services](https://github.com/coredns/coredns/blob/a644eb4472ab61cdef8405b4e42bc9892f2e9295/plugin/kubernetes/object/service.go#L12), [Pods](https://github.com/coredns/coredns/blob/a644eb4472ab61cdef8405b4e42bc9892f2e9295/plugin/kubernetes/object/pod.go#L13) and [Endpoints](https://github.com/coredns/coredns/blob/a644eb4472ab61cdef8405b4e42bc9892f2e9295/plugin/kubernetes/object/endpoint.go#L14) objects in its [local cache](https://github.com/coredns/coredns/blob/a644eb4472ab61cdef8405b4e42bc9892f2e9295/plugin/kubernetes/controller.go#L115) that is optimised to return a response in a [single lookup](https://github.com/coredns/coredns/blob/a644eb4472ab61cdef8405b4e42bc9892f2e9295/plugin/kubernetes/kubernetes.go#L495).